Jason Mraz: Early life

-Mraz's first concert was Young MC, the rapper known for "Bust a Move."

 While attending Lee-Davis High School, Mraz was a member of the cheerleading squad, school chorus, and drama club.
-He starred as Joseph in Joseph and the Amazing Technicolor Dreamcoat and as Snoopy in a play about the Peanuts characters.
+He starred as Joseph in Joseph and the Amazing Technicolor Dreamcoat and as Snoopy in Snoopy!
+The Musical.
+During this period of his life, he struggled with his sexuality at times, wondering if he was gay.
 Mraz graduated in 1995.

-During this period of his life, he struggled with his sexuality at times, wondering if he was gay.

-Mraz credits an early girlfriend as being one of the influences that drove him to songwriting.
-She encouraged him to write his thoughts on paper which helped him get "all of the voices in my head to shut up" and "become something I could follow."

 After high school, Mraz attended the American Musical and Dramatic Academy in New York City for about a year and a half, originally to work in musical theater.
 When his roommates played guitar he would provide the vocals.
 Eventually, a friend gave him a guitar that was about to be thrown away and Mraz learned to play and write his own music.
+Mraz credits an early girlfriend as being one of the influences that drove him to songwriting.
+She encouraged him to write his thoughts on paper which helped him get "all of the voices in my head to shut up" and "become something I could follow."

 Mraz moved to the Shockoe Bottom neighborhood of Richmond, Virginia, where he took a series of odd jobs, including elementary-school janitor, and joined the Ashland Stage Company.
 Mraz then enrolled at Longwood University in Farmville, Virginia, on a scholarship.
 Instead of attending classes, he headed west on a road trip that ultimately brought him to San Diego, where he decided to stay.

 Music career

-Coffee house beginnings (2000–01)
+1999–2001: Career beginnings

 Soon after moving to San Diego in 1999, Mraz became a roadie for the band Elgin Park.
 He met future band member Toca Rivera at Java Joe's, a coffee house in the Ocean Beach neighborhood of San Diego known for being formative in the careers of Jewel and Steve Poltz.
 Mraz performed once a week for nearly three years, building a following in San Diego and online.

-Mraz released A Jason Mraz Demonstration in 1999, From the Cutting Room Floor and Oh Love, In Sadness (The E Minor EP in F) in 2001, which were self-released and pressed in a limited number of copies.
+Mraz self-published the albums A Jason Mraz Demonstration (1999), From the Cutting Room Floor (2001), and On Love, In Sadness (The E Minor EP in F) (2001).
 In 2001, Mraz released the live acoustic album Live at Java Joe's, performing with percussionist Rivera and bassist Ian Sheridan.
-The album featured Mraz's freelancing vocal style and several songs he would later re-release, including "1000 Things", "You and I Both" and "Halfway Home."
-The album was made available to download on iTunes on March 11, 2008, under the title Jason Mraz: Live & Acoustic 2001.
+The album featured several songs he would later re-release, including "1000 Things", "You and I Both", and "Halfway Home".
+The album was later released on iTunes, on March 11, 2008, under the title Jason Mraz: Live & Acoustic 2001.
 Mraz returned to perform at Java Joe's for the 15th anniversary of the album on January 29, 2016.
-Mraz' last self-released album was Sold Out (In Stereo) on March 21, 2002.
+Mraz' last self-released album was Sold Out (In Stereo), released on March 21, 2002.